 Another way to use Microsoft Lists is to help you organize your documents.
 Do you know a situation when you urgently need a file, you definitely shared it somewhere in the Teams environment, but it takes too long to find?
 Trust, at nBold we know how this feels.

 In the marketing department, we create a lot of content every day.
 Pictures, screenshots of our application, videos, guides, and so on.
 We got tired of spending a huge amount of time looking for the desired file and we started creating the Assets library, where each file can be sorted depending on many aspects.
 Below you will see our insider 🤫 , but we hope that this example will inspire our readers and help someone.

-Keeping track of production processes is not an easy task.
-To improve inventory management, you can create the following columns for your Microsoft Lists:
+You can create the following columns for your Microsoft Lists:

 - Product Name

 Microsoft Lists can be a great tool for planning events within Teams.
 With Lists, you can create checklists, assign tasks, and track progress.
 You can also use custom views to show the status of each task and monitor progress.
 For example, you could use Lists to plan a company picnic, with different columns for tasks like catering, entertainment, and decorations.
 You can assign tasks to team members, set due dates, and track progress through custom views that show the status of each task.